 (told you so)

-2 tablespoons fresh chopped chives or parsley, for serving
+- 2 tbsp fresh chives or parsley chopped, for serving

 Preheat oven to 350 degrees F and grease each mini cocotte (aka ramekin) with butter or olive oil.
 Set aside.